 Not all of the activities featured above are of equal value in the eyes of admissions committees.
 Keep reading to learn about the different types of extracurricular profiles and the various tiers of extracurriculars.

 A Balanced Extracurricular Profile

 When preparing for college admissions, it’s important for students to balance their extracurricular activities between breadth and depth.
-Too many activities can suggest that a student hasn’t found something they’re passionate about or hint at a lack of focus or commitment.
-Alternately, a major benefit of extracurricular activities is to demonstrate a student’s well-roundedness to a school—a lack of extracurricular activities (or no diversity among extracurricular activities) may leave colleges wondering how you’ll fit at their institution.
+Too many activities can suggest that a student hasn’t found something they’re passionate about, or it can hint at a lack of focus or commitment.
+Alternately, a lack of extracurricular activities, may leave colleges wondering how you’ll fit at their institution.

 A smart strategy for displaying breadth and depth to potential colleges is for a student to focus on two or three extracurricular activities that they can fully commit to but also highlight very different attributes in a student.
 Students with juxtapositional depth in their extracurricular activities walk the tightrope of being the well-rounded student that colleges are looking for while also being a confident person who is aware of their passions and interests and is pursuing them to their fullest.